Different Types of Contracts Under the Indian Contract Act, 1872

 • Supports Funding: A clear, valid contract (like a future sales agreement) strengthens your case when applying for a business loan by showing predictable cash flow and formal operations.

-When entering large executory contracts, such as big purchase orders, you may need extra working capital to meet your obligations.
-A Bajaj Finserv Business Loan can provide the funds needed to fulfil contracts, maintain credibility, and take advantage of growth opportunities without cash flow stress.
+When entering large executory contracts, such as big purchase orders, you may require additional working capital to meet your obligations.
+A Bajaj Finserv Business Loan can provide the funds needed to fulfil contracts, maintain credibility, and capitalise on growth opportunities without cash flow stress.

 Conclusion